frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/bank-reconciliation.md

 ### 3.2 Semi-automatic Bank Reconciliation Tool

-It is a two step process
+It is a two-step process
-1. Add Bank Transactions into ERPNext via Bank Statement Import or Bank account synchronization
+1. Add Bank Transactions into ERPNext via Bank Statement Import or Bank Account Synchronization
 1. Reconcile the Bank Statement

 #### 3.2.1 Bank Statement Import